 School Streets is a scheme where the streets near a school are closed to most traffic at school opening and closing times.
 Closing the streets to school and through traffic provides a low traffic area, making it easier for pedestrians and cyclists to use the road space and enable social distancing.
 School Streets help to achieve a safer, more pleasant environment for everyone using the streets whilst maintaining access for residents and businesses within the designated zone.

 What have we done so far?

-The School Street is enforced by Automatic Number Plate Recognition (ANPR) cameras.
-Any vehicle that does not have approval to access the School Street will receive a Penalty Charge Notice (PCN).
+Some School Streets are enforced by Automatic Number Plate Recognition (ANPR) cameras.
+Any vehicle that does not have approval to access a School Street with ANPR will receive a Penalty Charge Notice (PCN).

 Who can access the School Street?

 Access to the School Street is limited to vehicles registered at properties and businesses within the designated area and Blue Badge holders working within the scheme or dropping a child at the school.
 Some other vehicles that are approved by Ealing Council will receive dispensation, such as emergency service vehicles and contract school transport dropping or picking up pupils from the school or their home address if it is within a School Street scheme.
 They must all apply to register their vehicle to enter the closure without penalty.
 Other vehicles, entering the School Street during operational hours will be issued with a PCN.

 For an ANPR enforced scheme please apply online for a permit.
 For the barrier enforced schemes please contact firstname.lastname@example.org with your name and full address and a permit will be posted to you.
 Permits are issued at no cost to the applicant.